 Year-round volunteer Naomi Faroogh works to see the Gospel spread to all nations.

-Naomi Faroogh’s church in Markham, ON, had been an Operation Christmas Child shoebox collection center for many years, but when the church’s long-time Operation Christmas Child volunteers decided to step aside, the church’s role was in danger of ending.
+Naomi Faroogh’s church in Markham, ON, had been an Operation Christmas Child shoebox drop-off location for many years, but when the church’s long-time Operation Christmas Child volunteers decided to step aside, the church’s role was in danger of ending.

 That’s when Naomi, 24, felt called by God to step into the gap.
 She had visited a southern Ontario shoebox processing center and knew about the tremendous world-wide impact of this ministry.
 So she emailed the church’s pastor for more information.
 Soon after, she was selected as a year-round Connect volunteer in charge of logistics.

-Logistics coordinators mobilize short-term volunteer teams and coordinate shoebox collection at collection centers.
+Logistics coordinators mobilize short-term volunteer teams and coordinate shoebox collection at drop-off locations.
 They welcome the public to the centers and create a warm, positive environment for people dropping off shoeboxes.
 In this way, logistics coordinators are at the heart of ensuring shoeboxes are collected, prepared, and sent to processing centers for inspection.

 “Naomi came on board last spring, learned the ropes, gathered a team, and did an amazing job at coordinating everything,” said Sherri Petrovich, the area’s Operation Christmas Child regional manager.